 On acceptance of any paper acknowledging the NIHR or a press release, a copy should be emailed to your relevant NIHR contact.

-If you are planning a press release, please ensure you contact the department’s Communications Manager in the first instance: firstname.lastname@example.org.
+If you are planning a press release, please ensure you contact the department’s communications team in the first instance: firstname.lastname@example.org

 NIHR Oxford BRC:

 Your relevant programme manager or theme liaison – firstname.lastname@example.org